myrealpagedev/myRealPage-wordpress-plugin/readme.txt

 You may have accidentally deactivated your myRealPage IDX Listings plugin.
 Please make sure it is active and updated.

-Changelog

-= 0.9.28 =

-special support for Yoast SEO compatibility and meta "description" tags.
-= 0.9.27 =

-Quick fix for individual property pages
-= 0.9.20 =

-Added new classes for better styling support
-= 0.9.19 =

-Minor Bug fixes
-= 0.9.18 =

-Minor Bug fixes
-= 0.9.17 =

-Fixed a significant bug that may have broken pages on some themes = 0.9.16 =

-Minor Bug fixes
-= 0.9.15 = *Support For SSL

-= 0.9.13 =

-Minor Bug fixes
-= 0.9.12 =

-Bug fixes
-= 0.9.10 =

-The final push to responsive listings.
-Other Notes

 This is a free plugin which requires you to obtain a paid subscription from myRealPage